 Pvt.
-Donald Burton New was born on June 4, 1913, in Zumbro Township, Wabasha County, Minnesota, to George A. New & Hilda L. Waltman-New.
+Donald Burton New was born on June 4, 1913, in Zumbro Township, Wabasha County, Minnesota, to George A. New and Hilda L. Waltman-New.
 With his two brothers and sister, he grew up at 904 South Third Street in La Crosse, Wisconsin.
 He registered for Selective Service on October 16, 1940, and named his mother as his contact person.
 He also indicated that he was unemployed.
-Donald was inducted into the U.S. Army on January 22, 1941, in Milwaukee, Wisconsin, and sent to Fort Knox, Kentucky, for basic training.
-He was assigned to A Company, 192nd Tank Battalion which had been a Wisconsin National Guard tank company.
+Donald was inducted into the U.S. Army on January 22, 1941, in Milwaukee, Wisconsin, and sent to Fort Knox, Kentucky, for basic training, where he was assigned to A Company, 192nd Tank Battalion, which had been a Wisconsin National Guard tank company from Janesville.

-After arriving, they spent the first six weeks in primary training.
+The draftees spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 This training was done with the 1st Armor Division under the supervision of officers and enlisted men from the 192nd.

 They also had a problem with the wild hogs in the area.
 In the middle of the night while the men were sleeping in their tents they would suddenly hear hogs squealing.
 The hogs would run into the tents pushing on them until they took them down and dragged them away.

-The battalion’s new tanks came from the 753rd Tank Battalion and were loaded onto flat cars, on different trains.
+The battalion’s new tanks came from the 753rd and the 3rd Armor Division and were loaded onto flat cars, on different trains.
 The soldiers also put cosmoline on anything that they thought would rust.
 At 8:30 A.M. on October 20, over different train routes, the companies were sent to San Francisco, California.
 Most of the soldiers of each company rode on one train that was followed by a second train that carried the company’s tanks.
 At the end of the second train was a boxcar followed by a passenger car that carried some soldiers.
 A Company took the southern route through Texas, New Mexico, and Arizona to Ft, Mason in San Francisco.
 When they arrived, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment and men found with minor medical conditions were held on the island and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced by men sent to the island as replacements.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out that the unknown ship was from a friendly country, but two other intercepted ships were Japanese freighters hauling scrap metal to Japan.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.